 IDOG Rescue has a comprehensive adoption screening process that includes an adoption application, phone interview, veterinarian and personal reference checks and a home visit.
 All our dogs have an adoption fee ranging from $100 to $750 depending on the dog.
 Each adopter is required to sign an adoption contract that requires the adopter to contact IDOG if they are no longer to keep their dog for any reason.
-We try to avoid stressing our foster dogs by shipping or transporting them long distances to visit a potential adopter so please consider dogs that you are willing and able to visit within a short time of being approved to adopt that dog.

-As you know, doodles are very popular dogs and, in some areas of the country, we do not get many doodles into rescue.
-We do not have enough rescue doodles for all of the great applicants that apply for a rescue dog through IDOG.
+As you know, Doodles are very popular dogs and, in some areas of the country, we do not get many Doodles into rescue.
+We do not have enough rescue Doodles for all of the great applicants that apply for a rescue dog through IDOG.
 As a general guide, we do not often have puppies and most dogs in rescue are of unknown origin.
-It is not common for IDOG to have multigeneration doodles, Australian Labradoodles or mini doodles although we do from time to time.
+It is not common for IDOG to have multigeneration Doodles, Australian Labradoodles or mini Doodles although we do from time to time.
 We do not cater to specific requests for coat color and we encourage everyone to consider dogs of either gender.

 Rescue is all about giving a deserving dog a great home, so please understand that our focus is on what is best for the dogs in our care.
 All applications are carefully reviewed and assessed for compatibility for the particular dog requested.
 We assess how well a home meets the needs of the specific dog in terms of the quality of time available, support, lifestyle and experience.

 We are all volunteers and have jobs, families, pets of our own to care for - we do the best that we can to get back to you in a timely manner.
 Please realize that turning in an application today will not mean that you adopt a dog tomorrow.
 We believe in taking time to go through our thorough process to try to match the dog with the best fit for that dog.
-Our adoption process may take 2-4+ weeks depending upon the dog.
+Our adoption process may take several weeks depending upon the dog.

-If you don’t hear from us within 2-3 weeks of your application being submitted, then your application is likely not being considered for that dog.
-If you are not matched with the dog for which you applied today and you see another available IDOG for which you’d like to be considered, you are not required to complete another application if all of your information has remained the same.
-You can simply email us at email@example.com with a note that you have previously applied and in which dog you are interested.
+If you don’t hear from us within a few weeks of your application being submitted, then your application is likely not being considered for that dog.
+If you are not matched with the dog for which you applied and you see another available IDOG for which you’d like to be considered, you are not required to complete another application if all of your information has remained the same.
+You can simply email us at [email protected] with a note that you have previously applied and in which dog you are interested.
 We keep all applications on file for 3 months.

 Here are a few hints to help you in your search for a rescue doodle:

 1) Check our listings IDOG's Petfinder page regularly: www.doodles.petfinder.com.
+You can save a search to be emailed when we post new dogs for adoption.

 2) Register for automatic notifications on available doodles through a pet adoption website such www.adoptapet.com or Petfinder.